curl/curl/docs/CIPHERS.md

 ## Schannel

-Schannel allows the enabling and disabling of encryption algorithms, but not specific cipher suites.
-They are [defined](https://docs.microsoft.com/windows/desktop/SecCrypto/alg-id) by Microsoft.
+Schannel allows the enabling and disabling of encryption algorithms, but not specific cipher suites, prior to TLS 1.3.
+The algorithms are [defined](https://docs.microsoft.com/windows/desktop/SecCrypto/alg-id) by Microsoft.

+The algorithms below are for TLS 1.2 and earlier.
+TLS 1.3 is covered in the next section.

 There is also the case that the selected algorithm is not supported by the protocol or does not match the ciphers offered by the server during the SSL